Temporary Restraining Orders

 - If the restrained person violates (breaks) the restraining order, they may go to jail, pay a fine, or both.

 HOW DO I GET LEGAL SUPPORT?

 A Temporary Restraining Order (TRO) can be of great comfort to survivors fearing for their safety.
 However, navigating the family court system can be difficult and overwhelming.
-RISE provides survivors of domestic violence/intimate partner violence and sexual assault, with assistance when trying to obtain a Domestic Violence Restraining Order or a Civil Harassment Restraining Order.
+RISE provides survivors of intimate partner violence and sexual assault/abuse with assistance when trying to obtain a Domestic Violence Restraining Order or a Civil Harassment Restraining Order.

-RISE is able to provide assistance in completing restraining order documents, explain the process and answer questions, assist with the filing of appropriate documents, and accompany you to court on the day of your hearing.
+RISE is able to provide assistance in completing restraining order documents, explain the process and answer questions, assist with the filing of appropriate documents, help serve papers to the sheriff's office, and accompany you to court on the day of your hearing.
 Staff members are trained advocates; they are NOT attorneys or paralegals and will not give legal advice.

 Please refer to our Restraining Order Flow Chart to determine if you or a loved one might be able to receive support from RISE for a restraining order.

 To access these services, contact the business line at 805-226-5400 to make an appointment or complete the appropriate packet and drop off to the office nearest you.